Parents of suspected Raleigh mass shooting gunman release statement

 RALEIGH, N.C.
-(WNCN) — The parents of the 15-year-old suspected gunman that took the lives of five people and injured two others in Thursday’s mass shooting have issued a written statement.
+(WNCN) — The parents of the 15-year-old suspected gunman that took the lives of five people and injured two others in Thursday’s mass shooting issued a written statement Tuesday.

 Alan and Elise Thompson said: